ChrisWhealy/parse-sap-odata/README.md

 ## Testing

-All generated code is written to the directory stored in the compile time venvironment variable `OUT_DIR`
+If you wish to see the console output created during a test, `cargo` nust be passed the flags `-- --nocapture`.

 ```bash
 13:49 $ cargo test -- --nocapture